-The trees are projected to contribute a substantial portion of the investment return.
-The return generated from the harvest of the trees is enhanced by the silviculture operations performed on the trees (pruning and thinning operations), plus the quality of the harvest management.
+Logs from the trees may contribute a portion of the investment return.
+The return generated from the harvest of the trees is enhanced by the silviculture operations performed on the trees (thinning operations), plus the quality of the harvest management.